fontlabcom/getgo-fonts/docs/zotosans-canadianaboriginal.md

 ---

-## Coto Sans Canadian Aboriginal
+## Zoto Sans Canadian Aboriginal

-Coto Sans Canadian Aboriginal is a design for the Canadian Aboriginal syllabics script.
+Zoto Sans Canadian Aboriginal is a design for the Canadian Aboriginal syllabics script.

 It contains 744 glyphs and 1 OpenType features, and supports 722 characters from the Unicode blocks: Unified Canadian Aboriginal Syllabics, Unified Canadian Aboriginal Syllabics Extended, Spacing Modifier Letters.